-I write about climate and environmental justice, green jobs, politics, race, and inequality.
+I write about climate and environmental justice, just transition– how to transition to a low carbon economy in a way that is just for workers and communities, green jobs, politics, race, and inequality.
 Currently, I’m an Assistant Professor at Occidental College, Urban and Environmental Policy Department and a Fellow at Cornell University’s Worker Institute.
 I’m also on the Board of Center on Race, Poverty, and the Environment (CRPE) and Good for Girls.
 My previous work experience includes Adjunct Professor at Fordham University School of Law, PolicyLink, Demos, Urban Agenda (now ALIGN), the Progressive States Network, CRPE, ICIMOD and IUCN.

 I am also a policy and research consultant.
-My current and past consulting clients include the Worker Institute at Cornell University, Progressive Leadership Alliance of Nevada, Common Cause, Demos, and the Building Movement Project.
+My current and past consulting clients include the Worker Institute at Cornell University, UC Berkeley, Center for Labor Research and Education, Progressive Leadership Alliance of Nevada, Common Cause, Demos, and the Building Movement Project.

 - “A Just Transition: Why Transitioning Workers into a New Clean Energy Economy Should Be at the Center of Climate Change Policies,” 29 Fordham Envtl.
 L. Rev. 196 (2017).